TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Time Bench Completion Examples

-\textbf{Objective:} The assistant must demonstrate temporal adaptivity by recognizing that the user's deadline (\texttt{5:00 PM}) is only minutes away at the time of the final query (\texttt{4:57 PM}).
-Any acknowledgment of urgency, time sensitivity, or reference to the approaching deadline—whether in the model’s final message or within a \texttt{<think>} block—meets the success condition.
-Failure to register this time proximity constitutes failure for the test.
+\textbf{Objective:} The assistant must demonstrate temporal adaptivity by showing, in any way, that it recognizes the user's deadline (5:00 PM) is only minutes away at the time of the final query (4:57 PM).
+Any sign of urgency, time sensitivity, or reference to the approaching deadline—in the response or in a think block—satisfies the requirement.
+Failing to notice the time constraint fails the test.